FAQ

 2, 3 or 4 players colloquially form a flight on the round.
 The correct term would be "group of players".

-A tee shot that doesn't make it past the ladies tee and costs the person who made it a round of drinks for their flight mates.
+A tee shot that does not make it past the ladies' tee and costs the player who made it a round of drinks for their flight partners.

-Fee to be allowed to play on someone else's course.
-Most GCs in Austria also require guests to present a club card with proof of handicap or course permission.
+Fee to be allowed to play on a foreign course.
+Most golf courses in Austria also require their guests to present a club card with proof of handicap or course authorisation.

 Handicap

-Handicap that expresses the playing strength of an amateur golfer.
-A player with a handicap of 36 (the highest possible) may play a course with SSS 72 in 108 strokes and is then just as good as a player with a handicap of 20 who plays the course in 92 strokes.
+Standard that expresses the playing strength of an amateur golfer.
+A player with a handicap of 36 (the highest possible) may play a course with an SSS of 72 in 108 strokes and is then just as good as a player with a handicap of 20 who plays the course in 92 strokes.
 A handicap is acquired in so-called handicap tournaments.

 Hole in One